-Just over a quarter of the people in New South Wales live outside the three major cities of Sydney, Newcastle and Wollongong.
+Just over a quarter of the people in NSW live outside the three major cities of Sydney, Newcastle and Wollongong.
 Rural NSW is characterised by its diversity.
 It is made up of major regional centres and coastal cities, small towns and remote communities.

 NSW rural LHDs